LeoSvenningsson/TensorViewforMatlab/README.md

 ### Changelog 1.12

 Tensoview now simplifies symmetric tensors in the Unique-x PAS form.
 Example: [1 2 2].
-Unique-x ordering lack lotations within the tensor symmetry, therefore only this system is solved nummerically with a least square method.
+Unique-x ordering lack rotations within the tensor symmetry, therefore, only this system is solved nummerically with a least square method.

 A few variable name changes within the code.